Feyerabend/vm/debug/README.md

 # Virtual Machines

-Debugging is old as computers are.
+Debugging is as old as computers are.
 Programming still is, to my mind, very much a craft.
 So is debugging.
 Early tools in debugging, finding problems or finding faults, is was helpful with logs, single step through programs, breakpoints where the program halted for closer inspection, and the like.

 We take a look at these simple but also very useful tools in working with a virtual mashine, or any programming.